-• In other cases (declaration of a component of a model or block class, modifiers on extends, and modifier on short class definitions): Modifiers for components shall only contain redeclarations of replaceable elements and binding equations.
+• In a declarations of a component of a model or block class, modifiers shall only contain redeclarations of replaceable elements and binding equations.
 The binding equations in modifiers for components may in these cases only be for parameters, constants, inputs and variables having a default binding equation.
+For the latter case of variables having a default binding equation the modifier may not remove the binding equation using break, see section 7.2.7.